Remembering the 1974 Super Outbreak and the local damage from the tornado

 As a result of this extreme outbreak, there were many lessons learned.
 Obviously the technology has improved in detecting tornadoes.
 One of the biggest impacts was improvements in communication and the warning system.

 According to a National Weather Service report, tornado warnings were being issued so frequently, they could not be transmitted fast enough.
 This led to NOAA’s expansion of the weather radio network.
 This is the one still in use today and it’s still the best way to receive the important warnings.
 Ultimately with the National Weather Service modernizing technology, this also led to an improvement in lead times for tornado warnings and accuracy.
+NOAA weather radios will still transmit when cell towers go down, when the cellular signal is interrupted or if a cell tower is hit by a tornado.

 Copyright 2021 WHSV.
 All rights reserved.